data-mie/dbt-course/labs/lab1.md

   {{ source('ecomm', 'customers') }}
   ```

-  (3) Execute `dbt run` in the console at the bottom of your screen to make sure everything is working.
+  (3) Execute `dbt run` in the console to make sure everything is working.

 </details>